Memory-Efficient Fine-Tuning of Compressed Large Language Models via sub-4-bit Integer Quantization: Experimental settings of Table

-\subsection{Experimental settings of Table \ref{tab:scalability}}
+\section{Experimental settings of Table \ref{tab:scalability}}

 In Section \ref{sec:ntp}, Table \ref{tab:scalability} show the scalability and task-specific adaptation performance of PEQA by comparing with LoRA and LoRA+OPTQ on Wikitext2 \citep{merity2016pointer} and PennTreeBank (PTB) \citep{marcus-etal-1993-building} datasets.
 Detailed experimental settings are as follows.
 LoRA configuration is set to QV$4$.
 For PTQ method, we utilize OPTQ \citep{frantar2023optq} which is state-of-the-art low-bit weight-only PTQ method.
-We set model maximum sequence length to $1024$ for under $65$B models.
-For LLaMA $65$B, model maximum sequence length is set to $768$ due to memory issue.
+We set input sequence length after tokenization (block size) to $1024$ for under $65$B models.
+For LLaMA $65$B, input sequence length after tokenization is set to $768$ due to memory issue.
 Batch size and epoch for all experiments are set to $128$ and $15$ respectively.
-Learning rates for Table \ref{tab:scalability} experiments are shown in Table \ref{appendix:scalability}.
+Learning rates for Table \ref{tab:scalability} experiments are shown in Table \ref{tab-appendix:scalability}.

-\subsection{The Perplexity of $3$-bit and $4$-bit PEQA on Wikitext2 Dataset}
+\section{The Perplexity of $3$-bit and $4$-bit PEQA on Wikitext2 Dataset}

 Figure \ref{fig:3bit} illustrates the results of $3$-bit and $4$-bit PEQA's next token prediction performance on the Wikitext2 dataset.
 As shown in Figure \ref{fig:3bit}, $3$-bit performance of PEQA shows lower perplexity than $3$-bit post-training quantized LoRA.
 The results from the $3$-bit PEQA show that PEQA allows for continuity in model size options under DRAM usage constraints.